 Simply put, a calorie is a unit of energy.
 It’s the energy needed to raise the temperature of a gram of water by one degree Celsius.
 This definition suggests that all calories are the same.
 It doesn’t matter whether the calorie is from chocolate or cabbage.
 Experience, however, teaches us that somehow the calories from the latter is healthier than the former.
 What’s the reason for this?

 The truth is that it isn’t the calories that determine the nutritional value of food.
 To categorize food into healthy and unhealthy groups, you must look at the food’s nutrition profile.
 To do this, you need a basic awareness of nutrients, particularly macronutrients.
-Before we look into that, you need to establish how many calories you need to support your muscle building
+Before we look into that, you need to establish how many calories you need to support your muscle building goals.